frostney/ava-tdd-starterkit/README.md

-# ava-tdd-basecode
+# AVA TDD Starterkit
+TDD Starterkit with AVA & Babel 6

+### `lib/someLogic.js`
+A small little file that is the base for what we are going to test.

+### `test/someLogic.js`
+The file that tests `lib/someLogic.js`.

-Basecode Babel ES2015 made at JSCodeRetreat Augsburg
+Originally made at JSCodeRetreat Augsburg

-Ava + ES2015 + Babel 5 (and stuff that could and should solved be in a better way)

-Made literally in 10 minutes.

 ## License
 Public domain.
 MIT or whatever else you want to with it.